What Is CBG Oil? The Complete Guide to Benefits, Uses & More

 You may be familiar with CBD oil—after all, practically every media outlet in the country seems to be extolling its many virtues at the moment.
 But amidst all the hype, many people are overlooking CBD’s remarkable little cousin: CBG.

-CBG may not get as much attention as CBD, but a growing body of research suggests it offers many of the same benefits—and then some.
+CBG oil drops may not get as much attention as CBD, but a growing body of research suggests it offers many of the same benefits—and then some.
 Here’s the low-down on what CBG is, how it acts in the body, CBG oil’s benefits and uses, and exactly what distinguishes CBG from CBD.

 Like CBD, CBG is a cannabinoid, or a naturally occurring compound that is present in hemp and cannabis plants.
 There are more than a hundred cannabinoids in these plants.